DiogoCastroSilva/javascript/workflows/README.md

 # Workflows

-Tutorial on how to use Workflows in Javascript, using npm, understanding package.json.
+Tutorial on how to use Workflows in Javascript, using, ESLint, NPM packages, understanding package.json.